lah-rb/tall_grass/README.md

 * Create more missions to receive from Professor Redwood. (long term) #Tabletop |Story,Game
 * Improve error handling in the frontend. (long term) #Design |Devs
 * Add more status move mechanics to status_moves. (long term) #Design |Game
+* Area dex should be able to include items and trainers as well as pokemon (low priority ~ solid item and trainer implementation first maybe GUI first too) #Feature |Devs
 * Figure out and fill in relative strengths as a guide for dungeon master decisions. (low priority ~ project interest first) #Design |Game
 * Add user input for how many yes distinction pokemon are included in the area. (low priority ~ GUI first) #Feature |Devs
 * Add user input for any pokemon specifically not in an area. (low priority ~ GUI first) #Feature |Devs